 A straightforward synthetic approach to incorporate a hydrogen-bonding motif as part of a fully bio-based benzoxazine monomer (NAR-fa) is developed, leading to the first latent catalyst-containing thermosetting resin derived from natural renewable resources.
 The acronym is derived from the phenol (naringenin) and amine (furfurylamine) used in the synthesis.
-Interestingly, the newly developed benzoxazine resin exhibits a long shelf life in spite of bearing the lowest polymerization temperature reported hitherto for pure benzoxazines, 166 °C. The hydrogen-bonding motif is identified as an important design feature in the thermal behavior of the resin.
-All most common thermal and fire related properties, such as glass transition temperature (Tg), temperature at which the weight loss is 5 and 10% (Td5 and Td10), char yield (Yc), limiting oxygen index (LOI), heat release capacity (HRC), and total heat released (THR), were far superior to those of typical polybenzoxazines.
-As a natural consequence of these great characteristics, NAR-fa was applied in small amounts (5 mol%) as an initiator and properties modifier of other petroleum-based and natural renewable resourced benzoxazine-based systems.
-Thermal properties of the resulting copolymeric thermosets were maintained or slightly enhanced, while those related to fire improved about 38 and 51% for THR and HRC, respectively.
+Interestingly, the newly developed benzoxazine resin exhibits a long shelf life in spite of possessing the lowest polymerization temperature reported hitherto for pure benzoxazines, 166 °C. The hydrogen-bonding motif is identified as an important design feature for studying the thermal behavior of the resin.
+All most common thermal and fire related properties, such as the glass transition temperature (Tg), temperature at which the weight loss is 5 and 10% (Td5 and Td10), char yield (Yc), limiting oxygen index (LOI), heat release capacity (HRC), and total heat released (THR), were far superior to those of typical polybenzoxazines.
+As a natural consequence of these great characteristics, NAR-fa was applied in small amounts (5 mol%) as an initiator and a property modifier of other petroleum-based and natural renewable resourced benzoxazine-based systems.
+The thermal properties of the resulting copolymeric thermosets were maintained or slightly enhanced, while those related to fire improved by about 38 and 51% for THR and HRC, respectively.
 These results highlight the utility of the latent catalyst-containing resin design derived from natural renewable resources in the preparation of high-performance resins and thermosets.